Add To Favorites

 At the opening of this lesson, ask students what they know about snowflakes, how they form, why they disappear, and what they look like.
 Document student contributions to the discussion on a classroom white board using Crayola® Dry Erase Markers on a classroom white board.

 Read Snowflake Bentley by Jacqueline Briggs Martin to the class.
 Ask students to comment on and ask questions about what they view in the illustrations.
 Allow time after the reading for students to reflect upon the story.
+Provide additional classroom resources on snowflakes, snowstorms, winter weather, etc. for students to investigate.

 Talk with students about the technology that allowed Wilson Bentley to view and draw snowflakes.
 When was the microscope invented?
 By whom?
 How did the addition of this piece of technology change the world at that time?
 When was photography developed?
 By whom?
 How did the availability of this technology change people's lives?